ciprianoancia/gclient/README.md

 ````

-    // example of header if you need to write it
+    // example of header if you need to write it.
+The collumns count must match in all your rows.
      $data[] = [
         'Account',
         'Owner',